rodrigorgs/syncgroups-ui/README.md

 SGUI is tested with Ruby 2.0.

-First, install the dependencies using [Bundler](http://bundler.io/):
+First, install Ruby dependencies using [Bundler](http://bundler.io/):

     bundle install

+Then, install Javascript dependencies using [Bower](http://bower.io/):

+    bower install

-Then, create the file `config/sgui.yml` (based on `sgui.yml.example`) with your LDAP configuration.
+After that, create the file `config/sgui.yml` (based on `sgui.yml.example`) with your LDAP configuration.

-After that, run the web application:
+Finally, run the web application:

     ruby sguiserver.rb

-Finally, open the web interface at <http://localhost:4567/>.
+The web interface is accessible at <http://localhost:4567/>.

 ## Development mode